What You Should Know About Alopecia Barbae

 How To Treat Alopecia Barbae?

-There are different treatment options for alopecia barbae, but they don’t always work.
+There are different treatment options for alopecia barbae, but they might not always work.
 The success rate of the treatment can vary between patients.

 However, this doesn’t mean that you shouldn’t seek treatment at all.
 It is possible that it works and stops the patch from growing larger in size.